 Own equity instruments that are reacquired (own shares or treasury shares) are deducted from equity.
 No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.

-w) New and amended standards and interpretations

 The measurement standards (accounting policies) applied in preparing the accompanying consolidated financial statements are consistent with those used to prepare the 2015 consolidated financial statements with the exception of the following new and amended standards and interpretations:

-1) Standards, amendments and interpretations adopted by the European Union for application in annual periods beginning on or after January 1, 2016:
+1. Standards, amendments and interpretations adopted by the European Union for application in annual periods beginning on or after January 1, 2016: